EldonGabriel/eldongabriel.github.io/_experience/security-operations.md

 </p>

 <p>
-Continue exploring the next section to see how infrastructure security practices, system hardening, and secure configurations help reduce risk and strengthen enterprise environments.
+Continue to the next section to explore how governance, risk management, compliance practices, and security frameworks help organizations identify risks, establish controls, and make informed security decisions.
 </p>